ampyard/facequest/tutorial.md

 *Note: If you have a plan that has cloud storage available you can use this feature.*

-In the above picture you can see two drop down menus, one for select folder and other one for select photo from folder that you have selected.
+In the above picture, you can see two dropdown menus.
+The first one is for selecting the folder and the other one is for selecting a reference face photo.
 After selecting the folder name and photo you can see the selected photo in “Reference Photo” section.

 Now, you just have to upload the photo in the “Photo to be verified” section by clicking the camera icon.
 Then there is an option to add notes and title for this verification, so you can identify this verification later.
 Although it is optional, it is better to add some notes for face verification.

 <br/>
 <img class="img-fluid" src="./img/tutorial/verify-result.jpg" alt="face-verification-result">

-*Example: Verifiaction-result*
+*Example: Verifiaction Result*

 <br/>
 Then you have to click the “Verify” button to perform a face match, then after you can see the result of your face match (given in %).
 You see a message like in the picture below.